Clemapfel/jluna/docs/manual.md

 ```
 We have used the proxy as the right-hand side of an assignment.
 During execution, jluna has moved the Julia-side value `proxy` is pointing to (`Int64[4, 5, 6]`) to C++, potentially converting its memory layout such that it can be assigned to a now fully C++-side `std::vector<UInt64>`.

 Note how we changed value-types.
-Julia-side, the value type was `Int64`, C++-side it is now `UInt64`. jluna has detected this discrepancy and, during assignment of the C++-side `std::vector`, implicitly converted all elements of the Julia-side `Array` from `Int64` to `UInt64`.
+Julia-side, the value-type was `Int64`, C++-side it is now `UInt64`. jluna has detected this discrepancy and, during assignment of the C++-side `std::vector`, implicitly converted all elements of the Julia-side `Array` from `Int64` to `UInt64`.

 ### Boxing & Unboxing